-Glamping takes on a whole new meaning when the option is a fully restored 1978 Airstream trailer complete with double bed, kitchenette, and foldout sleeper couch for the wee ones.
+Glamping takes on a whole new meaning when the option is a fully restored 1978 Airstream trailer complete with double bed, kitchenette, and a foldout sleeper couch for the wee ones.
 No kids in tow?
 The Airstream makes an equally cozy honeymoon spot whether you’re just married or taking a couples’ weekend.
 Lakedale Resort is surrounded by 82 scenic acres, providing guests with a range of outdoor activities including hiking on a number of trails and paths, nature-watching, playing horseshoes, barbecuing, and more.
 There are three fresh spring water lakes for swimming, as well as paddle boat, row boat, and canoe rentals.
 Or try your hand at fishing in one of the stocked lakes (Lakedale fishing permit purchase required).
 Catch a trout or largemouth bass and grill it for dinner!
-Lakedale’s lake-side canvas cottages also take glamping to a new level with electricity and en suite bathrooms. www.lakedale.com/ Contact: [email protected]
+Lakedale’s lake-side canvas cottages also take glamping to a new level with electricity and en-suite bathrooms. www.lakedale.com/ Contact: [email protected]

 Sylvan Charm at Doe Bay

 Ever wanted to play real-life Swiss Family Robinson, but not give up amenities like running water?
 Then check into the Treehouse at Doe Bay Resort & Retreat on Orcas Island.
 It’s not just a cabin, it’s an experience.
-Accessible only by ladder, a wrap-around deck offers views across the Upper Field to the waters of Rosario Strait, and indoors has a sitting room with a pull out futon and a loft with a queen bed.
+A wrap-around deck offers views across the Upper Field to the waters of Rosario Strait and indoors has a sitting room with a pullout futon and a loft with a queen bed.
 This rustic two-room unit was designed and built to be featured on the new DIY Network television show The TreeHouse Guys.
 Doe Bay Resort and Retreat is a hidden gem of a resort, situated on 38 acres of pristine waterfront on the southeast tip of Orcas Island.
 The relaxing clothing-optional soaking tubs and sauna are set over a waterfall, and guests can sit in one of the tubs and look out over the cove, a view that many millionaires would envy.
 The menu at Doe Bay Café is packed with produce from the one-acre organic garden onsite that’s filled to the brim with vegetables, flowers, herbs, fruit trees, bees, and chickens.
 Contact: Jen Edington, (360) 376-2291, [email protected]

 Forest House: Real-Life Lothlorien